Titanium-sapphire laser

-Ti:sapphire lasers (also known as Ti:Al2O3 lasers, titanium-sapphire lasers, or Ti:sapphs) are tunable lasers which emit red and near-infrared light in the range from 650 to 1100 nanometers.
-These lasers are mainly used in scientific research because of their tunability and their ability to generate ultrashort pulses.
+A titanium-sapphire laser (also known as a Ti:sapphire laser, Ti:Al2O3 laser or Ti:sapph) is a tunable laser which emits red and near-infrared light in the range from 650 to 1100 nanometers.
+This type of laser is mainly used in scientific research because of its tunability and its ability to generate ultrashort pulses, thanks to its broad light emission spectrum.
 Lasers based on Ti:sapphire were first constructed and invented in June 1982 by Peter Moulton at the MIT Lincoln Laboratory.

 Titanium-sapphire refers to the lasing medium, a crystal of sapphire (Al2O3) that is doped with Ti3+ ions.
-A Ti:sapphire laser is usually pumped with another laser with a wavelength of 514 to 532 nm, for which argon-ion lasers (514.5 nm) and frequency-doubled Nd:YAG, Nd:YLF, and Nd:YVO lasers (527-532 nm) are used.
+A Ti:sapphire laser is usually pumped with another laser with a wavelength of 514 to 532 nm, for which argon-ion lasers (514.5 nm) and frequency-doubled Nd:YAG, Nd:YLF, and Nd:YVO lasers (527–532 nm) are used.
 They are capable of laser operation from 670 nm to 1,100 nm wavelength.
 Ti:sapphire lasers operate most efficiently at wavelengths near 800 nm.
+The crystal is often made using the heat exchanger method of production.

-Types of Ti:sapphire lasers
+Types

 Mode-locked oscillators

-Mode-locked oscillators generate ultrashort pulses with a typical duration between a few picoseconds and 10 femtoseconds, in special cases even around 5 femtoseconds.
+Mode-locked oscillators generate ultrashort pulses with a typical duration between a few picoseconds and 10 femtoseconds, in special cases even around 5 femtoseconds (few carrier wave cycles in each laser pulses).
 The pulse repetition frequency is in most cases around 70 to 90 MHz, as given by the oscillator's round-trip optical path, typically a few meters.
 Ti:sapphire oscillators are normally pumped with a continuous-wave laser beam from an argon or frequency-doubled Nd:YVO4 laser.
-Typically, such an oscillator has an average output power of 0.4 to 2.5 watts.
+Typically, such an oscillator has an average output power of 0.4 to 2.5 watts (5.7 to 35 nJ in each laser pulse for the 70 MHz repetition rate).